aofalcao/msqsar/README.md

 NC1=Nc2ccc(Cl)cc2CN1 CHEMBL2436555
 ```

-The scrrening process is a 5 phase procedure
+The screening process is a 5 phase procedure
 1. Checks that the model is a classification model: That is we want for thsi proces only identify whether or not each molecule in a data set is active or not.
 We are not ( at this phase) trying to assess whether how much the molecule is actually active
 2. Determinte the structures of an input file that will be the testbed for data screening.
 It's agains this data set that the data in the screening database will be tested
 3. Compute the Chemical space of the input data set
 4. Preescreen.
 At this phase all the molecules will be verified if they have any likelihood  of being active.
 This is the lengthiest phase and largelly may benefit  from parallel processing
 5. Screening.
 With the candidates determined, we can actually screen them assessing the likelihood of them being active for the existing QAR problem.
 This will output a SAR file with the final results for the process.

 All the above procedures are accomplished in one only call.
-Here we will screen the mini_zinc database with about 64k molecules to see home many may be suitable for an EGFR inhibition dataset
+Here we will screen the `mini_zinc.smi` database with about 64k molecules to see home many may be suitable for an EGFR inhibition dataset.
+This sample database was created with randomly selected data from the [ZINC20 database](https://zinc20.docking.org/)

 ```
 $ python msqsar.py screen -scr data/mini_zinc.smi -in data/EGFR_class.sar